Chain (unit)

 The chain (abbreviated ch) is a unit of length equal to 66 feet (22 yards), used in both the US customary and Imperial unit systems.
 It is subdivided into 100 links.
 There are 10 chains in a furlong, and 80 chains in one statute mile.
 In metric terms, it is 20.1168 m long.
 By extension, chainage (running distance) is the distance along a curved or straight survey line from a fixed commencing point, as given by an odometer.

 The chain has been used since the early 17th century in England, and was taken by British settlers during the colonial period to other countries around the globe.
-In the United Kingdom, there were 80 chains to the mile, but until the early nineteenth century the Scottish and Irish customary miles were longer than the statute mile; consequently a Scots chain was about 74 (imperial) feet, an Irish chain 84 feet.
+In the United Kingdom, there were 80 chains to the mile, but until the early nineteenth century the Scottish customary mile and Irish customary mile were each longer than the statute mile; consequently a Scots chain was about 74 (imperial) feet, an Irish chain 84 feet.
 These longer chains became obsolete following the adoption of the imperial system of units in 1824.
 In India, "metric chains" of exactly 20 metres are used, along with fractions thereof.

 Definition

 The UK statute chain is 22 yards, which is 66 feet.
 This unit is a statute measure in the United Kingdom, defined in the Weights and Measures Act 1985.
 One link is a hundredth part of a chain, which is 7.92 inch.

-The surveyor's chain first appears in an illustration in a Dutch map of 1607, and in an English book for surveyors of 1610.
+A surveyor's chain first appears in an illustration in a Dutch map of 1607, and in an English book for surveyors of 1610.
 In 1593 the English mile was redefined by a statute of Queen Elizabeth I as 5,280 feet, to tie in with agricultural practice.
 In 1620, the polymath Edmund Gunter developed a method of accurately surveying land using a surveyor's chain 66 feet long with 100 links.
 The 66-foot unit, which was four perches or rods, took on the name the chain.
 By 1675 it was accepted, and Ogilby wrote: